jhayer/baargin/README.md

 **B. The taxonomy parameters**

-Additionally to the mandatory `--species_taxid` parameter, you can add the following parameters:
+Additionally to the mandatory `--species_taxid` parameter, you can add the following parameters and those will be used for the annotation:

 ```
 --genus = "Escherichia"